-Assumed Algorithm assumes employee will retire after 20 years of service: Retirement Age - but no earlier than age 60 - but no later than age 66, unless employee has less than 10 years of service (in this case assumed to retire when he reaches 10 years) benefit (10 years) and will ge This assumption is designed to assume everyone will wait to retire with some benefit (10 years) and will generally wait to have at least 20 years to maximize the nealth plan contribution.
-Average assumed retirement ages in current valuation are IBEW Pre 1998 IBEW Post 1997 MPAT 60.5 62.5 63.1 Administrative expenses I in medical premium rates, except fo paid from Trust.
-Carrier retention is penefits.
-Medicare 100% of retirees are assume assumed to elect Medicare on attaining age 65.
-Salary growth rate 3.0% per annum used to pro ject life insurance coverage at retiren nent
+Assumed Algorithm assumes employee will retire after 20 years of service: Retirement Age - but no earlier than age 60 - but no later than age 66, unless employee has less than 10 years of service (in this case assumed to retire when he reaches 10 years) This assumption is designed to assume everyone will wait to retire with so benefit (10 years) and will generally wait to have at least 20 years to maxi health plan contribution.
+Average assumed retirement ages in current val IBEW Pre 1998 IBEW Post 1997 M 60.5 62.5 63.1 Administrative expenses Assumed to be fully included in medical premium rates, except for \$15,000 of estimated annual expenses paid from Trust.
+Carrier retention is assumed to be 10% of life insurance death benefits.
+Medicare 100% of retirees are assumed to elect Medicare on attaining age 65.
+Salary growth rate 3.0% per annum used to project life insurance coverage at retirement